-Health and social care is such an engaging and varied work, it is no surprise so many people work in this field.
+Health and social care is such an engaging and varied career, it is no surprise so many people work in this field.
 The NHS alone employs 1.4 million people in health care and 1.6 million in social care.
 Did you know that women make up 80% of the non-medical staff in health care?
 What’s more, 48% of the staff are highly educated, with professional qualifications.
-So now we know that most of the health and social workforce is made up of highly educated women.
-Now let’s take a step further, and understand the exact skills, values and qualifications for this type of work.
+But what qualifications do you need for this type of work, and what skills and values are required for success in the healthcare industry?

 What Skills Do You Need for Health & Social Care?

 - Active listening: listening is not only important for understanding specific instructions about the service users in your care, but it is also a way to build trust.
 Carers often need to administrate medicine or respect a certain care routine.
-Listening and understanding are essential to know which person would prefer having dinner by the window and which will need a double dose of medicine this week.
+Listening is essential to understanding which person would prefer having dinner by the window and who will need a double dose of medicine this week.

 - Emotional intelligence: in any type of social work emotional intelligence is essential.
-People with high emotional intelligence are better equipped to care for others but they also have better self-awareness, motivation and, social skills.
+People with high emotional intelligence are better equipped to care for others because they also have better self-awareness, motivation and social skills.
 It would be near impossible to perform a caring role while being extremely awkward around people.

-- Resilience: being resilient is quite important for any care personnel.
-From nurses to midwives, doctors, social workers and health care professionals looking after themselves it is essential to being able to carry out the work.
+- Resilience: being resilient is important for any care personnel.
+From nurses to midwives, doctors to social workers, health care professionals need to look after themselves and remain strong even in difficult situations so that they can carry out their work properly.
 Feeling good about the work you do, understanding how to distance yourself emotionally and finding ways to look after yourself will mean you can work better and continue to help others.

 - Empathy: empathy comes as part and parcel of any social role.
-Often the people in your care will not just need your services for physical care.
-Sometimes they will simply need someone to listen, understand, and talk to them.
-As a good health care professional you will understand that caring is not a checklist type of job, and you will know to provide emotional care and support to those who need it most.
+Often the people in your care will not just need your services for physical care, but for emotional care too.
+Sometimes they will simply need someone to listen, understand and talk to them.
+As a good health care professional, you will understand that caring is not a checklist type of job, and you will know to provide emotional care and support to those who need it most.

-- Tolerance: it probably goes without saying that intolerance makes for a pretty bad social care skill.
-The job means dealing with different people day in, day out.
+- Tolerance: it goes without saying that intolerance toward others makes for a pretty bad social care skill.
+Working in health and social care means dealing with different people day in, day out.
 No two will be the same.
-A capacity for understanding and respecting people’s difference is essential.
+A capacity for understanding and respecting peoples’ differences is essential.

 - Organisation: good organisational skills, common sense and practicality are all invaluable traits in care work.
 There will be situations where the way a work shift schedule is organised will make the difference to people receiving care, or not.